timothyvillaraza/Azure-Resume-RAG-Back-End/readme-draft.txt

         ```

     Database IP White Listing
+        Allows you to connect to the azure hosted postgres database from you local computer
         On the azure portal, navigate to the database -> Settings -> Networking and allow your IP

     .env setup